Murder of Larry McNabney: Marriage to Larry McNabney

 Elisa Redelsperger met Larry McNabney in 1995 when she applied for a job at his Las Vegas law office.
-She worked as his office manager and settled large cases.
-However, in late 1995, Larry's law firm was investigated by the Nevada State Bar, which determined that Elisa embezzled more than $140,000 from clients.
+She worked as his office manager and assisted McNabney in settling a number of large cases.
+Subsequently, in late 1995, Larry's law firm was investigated by the Nevada State Bar, which determined that Elisa embezzled more than $140,000 from clients.
 Larry closed his offices in Reno and Las Vegas in Nevada and moved his practice to Sacramento, California.
 Despite this, Elisa became McNabney's fifth wife in 1996.

 Murder

 On September 10, 2001, following a horse show, Elisa McNabney and her fellow employee and friend Sarah Dutra, with whom she worked at the law office, injected Larry with the horse tranquilizer drug xylazine at a Los Angeles hotel.
 McNabney, 52, was last seen alive being pushed in a wheelchair by Sims at a Los Angeles horse show September 10.
 A day later, authorities said, Elisa (or Sims) started clearing out his office and sold his $110,000 horse trailer and truck.
 According to her later confession, Elisa drove to Yosemite National Park to bury Larry, but he was still alive and she returned with the unconscious Larry McNabney in the back seat to Sacramento.
 After his death the next day, September 12, from receiving the initial tranquilizer injection along with numerous later doses of other tranquilizer injections and mouth drops, it was estimated by the forensic examiners that Elisa and Sarah presumably had kept McNabney's body in the refrigerator in the McNabney garage for months.
-His body was later moved to the nearby winery near where it was finally discovered by San Joaquin County Sheriffs Office detectives in a shallow ditch near Linden, California on February 5, 2002.
+His body was later moved to the nearby winery near where it was finally discovered by San Joaquin County Sheriffs Office detectives in a shallow ditch near Linden, California, on February 5, 2002.
 By that time however, Elisa had liquidated the couple's assets, totaling more than $500,000, and disappeared.